richmr/robocompscoutingapp/README.md

 - I don't think I need BEGIN_SCORING class and button.
 Flow works fine after match and team selection

 - Need "Clear saved scores" button on Send Scores in case the scoring page changes during an event?

+So.
+if
+    - chosen event is the same
+    - there are scores for this event
+    - those scores are tied to scoring_item_ids that do not match the current scoring page then
+    - Everything will break

+OR:
+    Scores need to be tied to a scoring page ID in the database And a migration command can be written

+so it would look like
+if
+    - there are scores for the chosen event that are for wrong scoring page then
+    - Warn the user

+And build a migration command just in case